Zero-cycles with coefficients for the second generalized symplectic involution variety of an algebra of degree 4: Preliminaries

 Cycle modules were introduced by M. Rost in \cite{Rost} and good references are \cite{EKM, GMS}. \begin{defn} A \emph{cycle module} $M$ over $F$ is a function assigning to every field extension $L/F$ a graded abelian group $M(L) = M_*(L)$, which is a graded module over the Milnor $K$-theory ring $K^M_*(F)$ satisfying certain data and compatibility axioms.
 This data includes \begin{enumerate} \item For each field homomorphism $L \to E$ over $F$, there is a degree 0 homomorphism $r_{E/L}: M(L) \to M(E)$ called \emph{restriction}. \item For each field homomorphism $L \to E$ over $F$, there is a degree 0 homomorphism $c_{E/L}: M(E) \to M(L)$ called \emph{corestriction} (or norm). \item For each extension $L/F$ and each (rank 1) discrete valuation $v$ on $L$, there is a degree $-1$ homomorphism $\partial _{v}: M(L) \to M(\kappa(v))$ called the \emph{residue homomorphism}, where $\kappa(v)$ is the residue field of $v$. \end{enumerate} These homomorphisms are compatible with the corresponding maps in Milnor $K$-theory (see D1-D4, R1a-R3e of \cite[Def.
 1.1]{Rost}).
 For an $F$-scheme $X$, we say that a cycle module $M$ over $F$ is a cycle module on $X$ if it further satisfies properties FD and C of \cite[Def.
 2.1]{Rost} concerning those extension of $F$ which arise as residue fields of points of $X$. \end{defn}

 Let $X$ be an $F$-variety and $M$ a cycle module on $X$.
 Utilizing this axiomatic framework and setting one obtains a complex with differentials $d_X$ induced by the homomorphisms $\partial _v$ associated to discrete valuations of subvarieties of codimension 1.
 This is often referred to as the \emph{Rost complex} \cite{EKM} or \emph{Gersten complex} \cite{Panin}.
 We denote the homology group at the middle term by $A_p(X, M_q)$.
 Our main focus will be the group of $K_1$-zero-cycles, where $K_*$ is the cycle module given by Quillen or Milnor $K$-theory, as these coincide in low degree.
 References for Quillen $K$-theory include \cite{Srinivas, Kbook} and for Milnor $K$-theory see \cite{GS06}.
 The group of $K_1$-zero-cycles is therefore given by equivalences classes of expressions $\sum (\alpha, x)$, where $x$ is a closed point on $X$ and $\alpha$ and element of $F(x)^{\times} = K_1(F(x))$.
 Note that the group $A_0(X, K_1)$ coincides with the cohomology group $H^d(X, \mathcal{K}_{d+1})$, where $d = \text{dim}(X)$ and $\mathcal{K}_i$ is the Zariski sheaf associated to the Quillen $K$-theory presheaf $U \mapsto K_i(U)$.
+We also note that $A_0(X, K_1)$ coincides with the motivic cohomolgy group $H^{2d+1}(X, \Z(d+1))$ \cite[Lem.
+4.11]{Voe2}

 \begin{defn} Let $X$ be a complete $F$-variety.
 For $p \geq 0$ define the \emph{norm homomorphism} $N^p: A_0(X, K_p) \to K_p(F)$ by where $c_{F(x)/F}$ is the corestriction.
 The kernel of $N^p$ will be denoted $\overline{A}_0(X, K_p)$.
 In low degree (e.g., for $p = 0, 1$) these norm homomorphisms coincide with those defined in terms of Milnor $K$-theory \cite[\S 1.5]{ChernMerkSpin}.
 For the remainder, we denote the norm map $N^0$ by $\text{deg}: \text{CH}_0(X) \to \Z$, noting that $A_0(X, K_0) = \text{CH}_0(X)$ and $K_0(F) = \Z$, and refer to it as the \emph{degree homomorphism} \cite{ChernMerk}.
 Its image is equal to $\ind(X) \Z$. \end{defn}